 About half way through the hens cooking time, I started making a couple of side dishes.
 I rinsed and cut golden potatoes.

 We found this Royal brand bamboo cutting board on Amazon, as part of a set of 3, (one small one medium and one large size).

 You may not know this, but bamboo is a hard wood.
 Bamboo is not a tree, but a grass.
 Even though it is a grass, it is harder than oak.
 Bamboo will grow to maturity, ready for harvest, in 3 to 5 years.
 Oak matures in 20 to 30 years.
 It makes more sense to harvest bamboo than oak for the sake of cutting boards.
 The next time you want to buy yourself a nice set of cutting boards, save a tree and purchase bamboo cutting boards.

 I put the potatoes in a 5 quart pot of water with a half teaspoon of salt.

 I brought them to a boil.
 They boiled for 30 minutes.
 I drained them and served them on the side with butter and sour cream (well kind of butter and kind of sour cream).

 The best investment I ever made, was when I bought my GreenPan set of cookware.
-I have owned lots on non-stick cookware, but others I have owned seem to always get scratched.
+I have owned lots of non-stick cookware, but others I have owned seem to always get scratched.
 I end up throwing them away.

 I haven’t had that problem with this brand.
-I’ve had my set for about 3 years now, and don’t expect to purchase any other brand going forward.
+I’ve had my set for about three years now, and don’t expect to purchase any other brand going forward.
 My set has a non-stick ceramic interior.
 Everything washes off easily.